witoi/PuntoPagos/README.md

 # Punto Pagos Python SDK

+If you are using this project please send an email to pedro at witoi dot com, and if you are in a good mood send a couple of beers :).

 ## What's Punto Pagos
 * More info at http://www.puntopagos.com/
 * This is an independent development.